Home Remedies For The Common Cold

 Adding a tablespoon of apple cider vinegar, or lemon juice, to a glass of water helps to alkalinize the body.
 Creating an alkaline environment helps kill bacteria and viruses.

-Chicken soup acts as an anti-inflammatory by inhibiting the movement of neutrophils — immune system cells that participate in the body’s inflammatory response, and, it temporarily speeds up the movement of mucus, helping relieve congestion and limiting the amount of time viruses are in contact with the nose lining.
+What’s better than than Chicken Soup as one of the many common cold home remedies!
+It acts as an anti-inflammatory by inhibiting the movement of neutrophils — immune system cells that participate in the body’s inflammatory response, and, it temporarily speeds up the movement of mucus, helping relieve congestion and limiting the amount of time viruses are in contact with the nose lining.

 Humidity.
 Cold viruses thrive in dry conditions — another reason why colds are more common in winter.
 Dry air also dries the mucous membranes, causing a stuffy nose and scratchy throat.
 A humidifier can add moisture to your home.